wearpants/wherestheparty/README.rst

 Other Content & Services
 ++++++++++++++++++++++++
-WTPnet will provide a list of known parties, instructions on how to use the software and links to information about communications safety.
+mirrorparty.org will provide a list of known parties, instructions on how to use the software and links to information about communications safety.
 It could run a spider as described in `Health Checks`_ and use the reports to improve the redundancy of the networks it manages.
-Note that WTPnet will *not* host parties itself, as this would significantly increase its exposure to legal and technological threats.
+Note that mirrorparty.org will *not* host parties itself, as this would significantly increase its exposure to legal and technological threats.

 ========================
 Implementation